DirectoryLister/DirectoryLister/README.md

 See the [Common Issues](https://github.com/DirectoryLister/DirectoryLister/wiki/Common-Issues) page for a list of common issues and help in solving them.

-For general help and support join our [Spectrum Community](https://spectrum.chat/directory-lister) or reach out on [Twitter](https://twitter.com/DirectoryLister).
+For general help and support join our [GitHub Discussion](https://github.com/DirectoryLister/DirectoryLister/discussions) or reach out on [Twitter](https://twitter.com/DirectoryLister).

 Please report bugs to the [GitHub Issue Tracker](https://github.com/DirectoryLister/DirectoryLister/issues).